microsoftgraph/group-membership-management/README.md

                         -resourceGroupLocation "<resourceGroupLocation>"

 `<objectId>` is the Azure Object Id of the user, group or service principal to which access to the prereqs keyvault is going to be granted.
 This object Id must be located in the same Azure tenant where the keyvault is going to be created.
-`<resourceGroupLocation>` is an optional parameter to specify the Azure location where the resources are going to be created.
-The default location in the script is "West US 2".
+`<resourceGroupLocation>` is the Azure location where the resources are going to be created.

 If you get an error stating "script is not digitally signed" when running any of the provided PowerShell scripts, try running this cmdlet